 Please note: this article references the Hosted Linux Backup Platform which is no longer in service.
 But Please Checkout our other Backup Products that also make use of storage quotas.

-In implementing account based storage quotas we faced two alternatives, the first was to use native quota managed packages in Linux itself (see http://www.yolinux.com/TUTORIALS/LinuxTutorialQuotas.html for example) or to implement alerting and management at a higher level.
-To ease the burden on support and server administrators we elected to implement quotas at our application level rather then utilize the file system level.
+In implementing account-based storage quotas we faced two alternatives, the first was to use native quota managed packages in Linux itself (see http://www.yolinux.com/TUTORIALS/LinuxTutorialQuotas.html for example) or to implement alerting and management at a higher level.
+To ease the burden on support and server administrators we elected to implement quotas at our application level rather than utilize the file system level.
 This has resulted in a simple and robust implementation which you can customize!

 You can easily extend our implementation, since we’ve provided the schema for the underlying database as well as the simple script which checks for quota conditions and sends email alerts, to perform more sophisticated processing such as suspending accounts and emailing clients directly.